Psalm 141 – No Compromise

 And do not let me eat of their delicacies.

 i.
-Keep the door of my lips: “That it move not creaking, and complaining, as on rusty hinges, for want of the oil of joy and gladness.”
+Keep watch over the door of my lips: “That it move not creaking, and complaining, as on rusty hinges, for want of the oil of joy and gladness.”
 (Trapp)

 ii.
 “If the house of God needed its guards and doorkeepers, how much more the man of God!”
 (Kidner)